davebracken/PKA-Marker/README.md

 ## Background.

-At an academic institution in Christchurch in New Zealand, the first year networking course is CCNA1.
+At an academic institution in Christchurch in New Zealand, the first-year networking course is CCNA1.
 In 2023, after raising concern that the answers to the Cisco NetAcad PKA labs are widely available, the author created new PKA labs for the course as well as interactive Moodle labs that tested both practical skills (using both Packet Tracer and the extensive rack mounted Cisco equipment in the room adjacent to the labs) as well as subject theory.
 Prior to this, students were expected to record their lab findings in the lab book which was manually marked at the end of the semester.

 The immediate benefits of the change were that the students could see their lab score in the PKA and in Moodle (VLE) when they submitted their answers for the interactive online labs.
 Students responded well to the move and the staff noted a positive change in engagement.
-This did however mean that the marks from the new PKA labs had to be recorded and while staff within the team were happy on a class by class basis to manually enter them, the author had already started the automated PKA marking process initially using Java.
+This did however mean that the marks from the new PKA labs had to be recorded and while staff within the team were happy on a class-by-class basis to manually enter them, the author had already started the automated PKA marking process initially using Java.
 Eventually the solution was rewritten in Python.

 From the outset, addressing academic integrity aspects was paramount.
 In the Packet Tracer's Activity Wizard, the combination of using the 'User Profile Locking' and 'No Guest Profile' settings ensures a student can't give a completed lab to another student who can then claim it as their work.
 If the second student tries to change the name in the profile, the lab resets back to the start.
 'No Guest Profile' ensures that a name must be entered.
-The students were instructed to enter their email addresses as well as ths field was used to identify them in the VLE so their score can be assigned to them when the CSV file for the lab was uploaded.
+The students were instructed to enter their email addresses as well as this field was used to identify them in the VLE so their score can be assigned to them when the CSV file for the lab was uploaded.

-Typically the labs were due midnight Sunday and all the marks from the submitted PKA's were uploaded to the VLE by 10:00 on Monday or earlier.
+The labs were due midnight Sunday and all the marks from the submitted PKA's were uploaded to the VLE by 10:00 on Monday or earlier.
 With course sizes between 80 and 120, the manual effort here would have been significant without a degree of automation.
-This meant that the students knew exacly where they stood course mark wise week by week which they appreciated.
+This meant that the students knew exactly where they stood course mark wise week by week which they appreciated.

 To see this, select Activity Wizard from the Extensions menu in Packet Tracer.
 Click Answer Network on the left, then Settings on the right.
 ![Locking user profile and no guest profile](images/Locking_user_profile_and_no_guest_profile.JPG)